allurewebsolutions/docker-starter/README.md

 ## WordPress Multisites
 To make multsites work, use a subdomain install and stack subdomains in the docker-compose.yml frontend rule for nginx.
 For example:
 `- 'traefik.frontend.rule=Host:viasatdealer.docker.localhost,test.viasatdealer.docker.localhost'`

+Alternatively, if you want to target all possible subdomains, you can comment out line 47 and uncomment line 48 in the docker-compose.yml.
+This will make other containers such as the phpmyadmin not work.

 ## Troubleshooting
 If traefik won't start, make sure nothing is bound to port 80, such as Mac's internal apache, which can be stopped with `sudo /usr/sbin/apachectl stop`